La Tamponnaise

 La Tamponnaise is a football club from Le Tampon, Réunion Island, founded in 1982 as the result of the merger between S/S Tamponnaise (founded in 1922) and Stade Tamponnais (founded in 1971).
-Since 2014 the club was renamed as La Tamponnaise.
+In 2014 the club was renamed La Tamponnaise.

 Stadium

 The club plays its home matches at Stade Klébert Picard, which has a maximum capacity of 4,000 people.